 U.S.-EL SALVADOR RELATIONS

-The United States established diplomatic relations with El Salvador in 1863 following El Salvador’s independence from Spain and the later dissolution of a federation of Central American states.
-Post-independence, the country saw a mix of revolutions, democracy, and a 1980-1992 civil war.
-After the signing of peace accords in 1992, the Salvadorans consolidated their democracy through an uninterrupted chain of elected governments.
-The United States is proud to partner with El Salvador to maintain democratic institutions and rule of law, which promote inclusive economic development.
-The United States is also home to more than two million Salvadoran immigrants.
+The United States established diplomatic relations with El Salvador in 1863, following El Salvador’s independence from Spain and the later dissolution of a federation of Central American states.
+After the signing of peace accords in 1992, the Salvadorans consolidated their fragile democracy through a series of democratically elected governments.
+The United States desires to partner with El Salvador to promote democratic institutions, rule of law, and inclusive economic development.
+The United States is also home to more than three million people of Salvadoran ancestry, the third largest Hispanic population in the United States after Mexicans and Puerto Ricans.